Skip to main content

 It may help people to discover which particular types of grass pollen they are reacting to.

-The maps show the locations of key allergenic plants.
-They will be used by health researchers to study impacts of plants with allergenic pollen on hospital admissions for respiratory conditions, and also provide information to local authorities and healthcare practitioners and are useful as a tool to assist self-management or treatment of allergy sufferers.
+Maps developed as part of a joint Met Office/UKHSA project, show the locations of key allergenic plants.
+They are used by health researchers to study impacts of plants with allergenic pollen on hospital admissions for respiratory conditions, provide information to local authorities and healthcare practitioners, and are helpful to patients suffering from allergies.

-It ‘s hoped that in the future these more detailed source maps can be used, alongside wind direction and precipitation patterns to provide more detailed and local warnings to sufferers, which pollen is impacting their area and in what concentrations.
+It's hoped that in the future more detailed source maps can be used, alongside wind direction and precipitation patterns, to provide improved local warnings to sufferers with information on the type(s) and concentrations of pollen within their area.

 Tackling pollen with data

-Researchers can improve the quality of information about the type and seasonal occurrence of pollen that is provided to health care professionals, so that they can effectively plan treatment and clinical trials for remedies.
+If researchers can improve the quality of information about the type and seasonal occurrence of pollen that is provided to health care professionals, then they can better plan treatment and clinical trials for remedies.

-There are now smart-phone apps available which can help pollen sufferers by giving them individual forecasts and allowing users to feedback to the data providers, too.
+Smart-phone apps can help pollen sufferers by giving them individual forecasts and allowing users to feedback to the data providers.

 Sharing and comments